KrzySztos777/pico_freertos_w5x00_sys/README.md

+# PREAMBLE

+This library provides a port of the W5x00 family (W5500 and W5100S) for Raspberry Pi Pico / Pico 2, enabling operation with **LwIP in NO_SYS = 0 mode on FreeRTOS**.
+It is a fork of <a href="https://github.com/WIZnet-ioNIC/WIZnet-PICO-LWIP-C">WIZnet-PICO-LWIP-C</a>.
+The operation and usage of the examples are identical.
+The code and README were kept as close to the original as possible.
+Bug reports, reviews, and suggestions are always welcome.

 # Getting Started with LwIP Examples

 These sections will guide you through a series of steps from configuring development environment to running LwIP examples using the **WIZnet's ethernet products**.